-During the portfolio review, the faculty evaluation team will determine the candidate’s readiness for pre-service teaching and will at that time either recommend or deny the candidate’s application to pre-service teach.
-A candidate who receives more than three (3) scores at the “below basic” level will under no circumstance be permitted to pre-service teach.
-Candidates are strongly encouraged to take the Portfolio Preparation course the semester they apply for pre-service teaching.
+During the portfolio review, the faculty evaluation team will determine your readiness for student teaching and will, at that time, either recommend or deny your application to student teach.
+If you receive more than three (3) scores at the “below basic” level, you will under no circumstance be permitted to student teach.
+You are strongly encouraged to take the Portfolio Preparation course the semester you apply for student teaching.

 Final Portfolio Review

-After completion of the pre-service teaching experience, candidates will once again give an oral presentation on their development of each of the InTASC standards.
-The presentation will again include candidates’ self-selected artifacts as evidence of their proficiency in each of the program outcomes, as well as their verbal articulation of the links between their artifacts and their understanding of each of the standards.
+After you complete your student teaching experience, you will once again give an oral presentation on your development of each of the InTASC standards.
+The presentation will again include your self-selected artifacts as evidence of your proficiency in each of the program outcomes, as well as your verbal articulation of the links between your artifacts and your understanding of each of the standards.

 The state of North Dakota requires passing scores on a series of three ETS Praxis exams.
-The first exam (Core Academic Skills for Educators) has three components—Reading, Writing, and Mathematics.
-Candidates will complete this exam prior to admission into Teacher Education.
+The first exam (Core Academic Skills for Educators) has three components: Reading, Writing, and Mathematics.
+You will complete this exam prior to admission into the Teacher Education program.

-Candidates will also take Praxis II content exams in their subject area (e.g. math, P.E.
-English) and Praxis II pedagogy exams in their licensure level (e.g. elementary, secondary).
+You will also take Praxis II content exams in your subject area (e.g. English, math, P.E.) and Praxis II pedagogy exams in your licensure level (e.g. elementary, secondary).
 Testing locations are available both in Dickinson and Bismarck.
 For information about specific exam codes, required scores for passing, and registration information, visit the following ETS website: http://www.ets.org/praxis/nd/requirements.
-Online registration closes when the testing date is within 4 days (excluding the testing date).
+Online registration closes when the testing date is within four days (excluding the testing date).

 - Prometric Testing Center